ejans/sparql_querying/README.md

 The purpose of this block is to query an ontology (local or on the internet) and to feed the gathered data to a _translator_.
 This translator block is able to get specific configuration parameters from the gathered data.

+![][queryer_composite]

+The queryer block itself contains small configurable sub blocks which have separate configurations.

+An example could be a _char sender_ block sending a query to a configured _queryer_ block.
+The query result is filtered or converted (e.g. from string to a table) by the _filter_ block.
+This formatted result is send out and printed by the _printer_ block.

 Use case
 --------